ryguy2k4/speedruncompanion/README.md

 #### FSG/RSG Practice Settings
 If you want to used FSG/RSG Practice Mode, you must at least fill in *FSG/RSG Practice Map 1* with the name of the practice world.
 To avoid issues, make sure that the world file folder name is identical to the display name of the world within Minecraft.
 If you would like to use additional practice maps, check the checkbox above them and provide a world name.

 As a complement to Speedrun Companion, I have created a modified version of [Sethbling´s Speedrun Practice Datapack](https://www.youtube.com/watch?v=UihtGJhK_-w) which is included in the folder when you download Speedrun Companion.
 This modified version is based off of modifications made by Secondairy#1782.
 This modified version is designed to be used exclusively with Speedrun Companion for bastion practice, so the chat interface has been completely removed and I have added the ability to create custom loadouts.
 Check *I Use the Speedrun Companion Bastion Practice Datapack* if you have installed it, and make sure that the name of the world you put it into is named "Bastion Practice".

-If you use the Speedrun Companion Bastion Practice Datapack, the *Edit Bastion Practice Loadouts* button will open a text file where you can customize your loadouts.
+The *Edit Bastion Practice Loadouts* button will open a text file where you can customize your loadouts.
 I have faith that based on the default loadouts you are smart enough to figure out how to customize it :).
 In the *Start Bastion Hotkey* field, choose a hotkey that will start your timer and put you into survival mode.
 Likewise, the *Reset Bastion Hotkey* field is a hotkey that will reset your loadout and timer and send you to a new bastion during RSG/FSG Practice Mode.

-I am planning on developing my own practice map that will combine the major features of both Emma's End Practice Map and Jojos Perch Practice Map as well as some new features, optimizations, and quality of life improvements of my own.
-Stay tuned for more information about this!
+As a complement to Speedrun Companion, I have created [ryguy2k4's End Practice Map](https://github.com/ryguy2k4/ryguy2k4endpractice).
+You can visit that link for more details.
+Check *I use ryguy2k4's End Practice Map* in the practice settings tab if you have installed it, and make sure that the world folder is named "Ryguy2k4 End Practice".
+The *Edit Perch Practice Loadouts* button will open text files where you can customize your loadouts.
+I have faith that based on the default loadouts you are smart enough to figure out how to customize it :).

 #### SSG Practice Settings
 If you want to used SSG Practice Mode, you must at least fill in *SSG Practice Map 1* with the name of the practice world.
 To avoid issues, make sure that the world file folder name is identical to the display name of the world within Minecraft.
 If you would like to use additional practice maps, check the checkbox above them and provide a world name.